Review and road test of the MINI Countryman John Cooper Works

 Weird to think that all those qualities that once made the Audi such a supercar slayer are now available in, of all things, a MINI.
 A MINI that would crush the Quattro when it came to fuel economy, safety and space.
 True, that's the inevitable price of progress, but it just demonstrates how far we've come in what is still a relatively short space of time.

 The front end is suspended by fairly conventional MacPherson struts, while the rear features a complex central-arm rear axle adapted specially for the MINI John Cooper Works Countryman.
 Firmly tuned springs and dampers keep the big body in control, while heftier anti-roll bars and a 10mm drop in ride height respectively help to quell roll and reduce the car's centre of gravity.
-Power is deployed through a six-speed manual gearbox (or there's a Steptronic paddleshift auto option) and top speed is a reassuring 145mph, while peak torque is rated at a chunky 350Nm (up from 280Nm).
-Remember that legendary Audi?
-220Nm.
-Wow.
+Power is deployed through a six-speed manual gearbox (or there's a Steptronic paddleshift auto option) and top speed is close to 150mph, while peak torque is rated at a chunky 450Nm.

 Design and Build

 Okay, so it's obviously a MINI, with its round headlamps and wheel-at-each-corner stance, but there's clearly a decent amount of wheelbase and, when parked next to a 1960s original, this second gen Countryman model appears a behemoth.
-Get inside and there's a decent amount of space, the 450-litre boot offering more room than the Clubman estate.
+Get inside and there's now a 5-inch digital dash behind the steering wheel.
+And a decent amount of space, the 450-litre boot offering more room than the Clubman estate.
 It's still a long chalk short of what you'd get in some rivals, but that's the inevitable price of making a style statement.

 It does style quite well though.
 Surprisingly so for those who recall the first examples of these modern Countryman models as frumpy looking things.
 The JCW version gets an aero body kit, the John Cooper Works logo on the radiator grille and tailgate, front foglamps fitted as standard and a contrast paint finish for the roof and exterior mirror caps.
 There are standard roof rails and a model-specific roof spoiler.
 And you may find it hard to resist the optional body stripes in either white, black or red as well.
-Lightweight 18-inch Grip Spoke light-alloy wheels are fitted as standard, along with a Brembo sports brake system.
+This latest model gets a re-designed radiator grille, with signature hexagonal contours and slim, one-piece chrome frame surround.
+Adding to the sporty look, the tailpipes have also been enlarged to 95mm in diameter.

 Market and Model

-The John Cooper Works Countryman won't give you much change out of £31,000 - and there's a £1,715 premium to pay if you want the paddleshift auto gearbox.
+The John Cooper Works Countryman won't give you much change out of £36,000.
 You'll also need to budget for further spend on the endless options list.
 That kind of money is either a lot for a MINI or not very much for a rapid all-wheel drive sporting car, depending on your viewpoint.
 We happen to take the latter view and there are plenty of very boring diesel hatchbacks that can approach this sort of sum and not be particularly rewarding to own.
 As well as the external styling kit and the big wheels, the JCW Countryman includes some quite choice extras indoors too.

 Cost of Ownership

 You might remember the original JCW cars as horrendously thirsty things, but the latest generation models use far more fuel efficient engines.
 The 2.0-litre turbo unit fitted to this Countryman gets almost universal praise and it turns in some very decent fuel economy figures too.
-For a 231bhp car, the combined fuel consumption of 38.2mpg isn't at all bad (exactly the same as the previous 1.6-litre model).
-Go for the optional automatic variant and that actually improves to 40.9mpg.
-Emissions are rated at 169g/km for the manual and 158g/km for the auto.
+For a 231bhp car, the combined fuel consumption of of around 41mpg isn't at all bad (not that much doifferent to that of the old 1.6-litre model).
+WLTP emissions are rated at up to 156g/km.

 Remember to factor in the cost of any options when calculating the residual figure.
 Stick to the basic car and you shouldn't be stung with heavy depreciation.
 MINI has worked at improving the car's efficiency with a comprehensive raft of measures dubbed MINIMALISM and which include Brake Energy Generation, Auto Start/Stop, Shift Point Display, Electric Power Steering and demand-based ancillaries such as the alternator.